siobhain/rpslsgame/TESTING.md

 ---

-### Unit Tests
+## Unit and Manual Tests <a name="unit"></a>
-In this project when i mention unit tests I am referring to the small independent piece of code or function that mimics on a small scale what I am trying to add to the game.
-So I carried out several unit tests in HTML,CSS & JS on multiple platforms such as the LMS Runnable example, W3Schools Try it, Python/JS Tutor & gitpod cli in order to get to speed & try out new code constructs/ideas before incorporating into the actual game.
+In this project when I mention unit tests I am referring to testing a small independent piece of code or function that mimics what I am trying to add to the game.
+So I carried out several unit tests in HTML, CSS & JS on multiple platforms such as the LMS Runnable example, W3Schools Try it, Python/JS Tutor & gitpod cli in order to get to speed & try out new code constructs/ideas before incorporating into the actual game.
 It was great to have so many learning resources to hand.

-In addition these manual test were repeatively carried out whenever a new piece of functionality was added or changes need to be made to clear errors/warnings or for best practise.
+In addition the following manual test were repeatively carried out whenever a new piece of functionality was added or changes were made to clear errors/warnings or for best practise.

 |Test|Description|
 |-----|-----|